 - 2-4 Eggs

-- Small Bowl of Fruit- Watermelon is great post workout snack.
-Growing up in the hot south, I assure there is nothing more quenching after a long, hot football practice than some good ole watermelon!
+- Small Bowl of Fruit- Watermelon is a great post-workout snack.
+Growing up in the hot south, I assure you there is nothing more quenching after a long, hot football practice than some good ole watermelon!

 2. A Huge Salad (my go-to lunch after a workout)

 - Dark Leafy Greens- use spinach, kale, romaine, or arugula, and add in some chopped herbs like basil, parsley, or cilantro

 - Lean Protein- choose between chicken, turkey, or fish.
 I use canned tuna, salmon, or even sardines are fine on occasion

 - Vegetables- use an unlimited amount of beets, carrots, onion, broccoli, cauliflower, radish, or celery

 - Fruit- use only 1-2 servings of strawberries, blueberries, apple, pear slices, cucumbers, or tomatoes

 - Fats- choose 1-2 of the following: ¼ – ½ avocado, 6-8 raw almonds or walnuts, or sprinkling some raw sunflower seeds

 - Dressing- 1 tablespoon olive oil + a touch of vinegar (red wine vinegar, apple cider vinegar, or coconut vinegar are great options) and a squeeze of lemon or lime